 Because occupations involving physical labor dominate the local economy, Rebersburg - Madisonburg is generally considered to be a blue-collar town.
 41.84% of the Rebersburg - Madisonburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Rebersburg - Madisonburg is a town of transportation and shipping workers, sales and office workers, and service providers.
 There are especially a lot of people living in Rebersburg - Madisonburg who work in management occupations (10.93%), office and administrative support (10.06%), and sales jobs (7.43%).

-Telecommuters are a relatively large percentage of the workforce: 18.46% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Rebersburg - Madisonburg telecommute to their jobs.
+Overall, about 18.46% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Rebersburg - Madisonburg is a great place for families with children to consider.
-First of all, many other families with children live here, making Rebersburg - Madisonburg a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Rebersburg - Madisonburg has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Rebersburg - Madisonburg is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Rebersburg - Madisonburg’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 In Rebersburg - Madisonburg, just 8.71% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.